 NBFCs (Non-Banking Financial Companies) are one of the fast-emerging sectors of the Indian financial system.
-NBFCs are the financial institution other than commercial and co-operative banks that perform a variety of financial activities, like deposits accepting, making loans and advances, leasing, hire purchase, etc. NBFC raises funds directly or indirectly from the public and lends them to ultimate spenders.
+NBFCs are financial institutions other than commercial and cooperative banks that perform a variety of financial activities, like deposits accepting, making loans and advances, leasing, hire purchases, etc. NBFC raises funds directly or indirectly from the public and lends them to ultimate spenders.
 NBFCs give advanced loans to the various small industries, wholesale and retail traders, and self-reliant persons.
-Thus, they have diversified and broadens services and products in the financial sector.
+Thus, they have diversified and broadens services and products in the financial sec

 NBFCs provide customer-oriented service with a simplified procedure and attractive rates of return on deposits.
 They also provide loans and advances to their customer for flexible time durations.
 So the NBFCs are being recognized as the substitute of the baking sector.